CV9030 Mk II

 The CV9030 infantry fighting vehicle was developed by the now BAE Systems Hägglunds of Sweden specifically for the export market.

-The basic CV9030 chassis is similar to the CV9040 that is in service with the Swedish Army and covered in detail in a separate entry.
+The basic CV9030 chassis is similar to the CV9040 that is in service with the Swedish Army.

 To meet the specific operational requirements of the Royal Norwegian Army the CV9030N has a number of improvements including a more powerful Scania diesel engine and the installation of a new BAE Systems Hägglunds two-man power-operated turret armed with a stabilised 30 mm ATK Gun Systems Company Bushmaster II Chain Gun.